-the new account information.
-See Provide Credentials dialog box where you can specify remain on the Manage Servers page after updating the server credentials.
+Changes the login credentials that the Double-Take Console use to authenticate to a server.
+This button opens the Provide Credentials dialog box where you can specify the new account information.
+See Providing server credentials on page 77.
+You will remain on the Manage Servers page after updating the server credentials.
 If your jobs use the same credentials, make sure you also update the credentials for any active jobs on the server.
 See the Managing and controlling section for your specific job type.

 If you are using a full server job with reverse protection enabled, you need to update the target image stored on the source if you change the credentials on the target server.
-See Viewing full server job details on page 292.
+See Viewing full server job details on page 273.